crownwcg/KVStore/README.md

 #### Scenario

-When servers start in five terminals, one client can run in one terminal to connect with server in port 1000(as above settings), if it issues a put or delete operation with the key, another client connecting port 1002 can get with the key.
+* When servers start in five terminals, one client can run in one terminal to connect with server in port 1000(as above settings), if it issues a put or delete operation with the key, another client connecting port 1002 can get with the key.

-After running
+* If server on 1003 is down, the rest are still running for requests.

+* If server on 1003 recovers, it restores the key value store from other running servers.

+#### Delete *.class Files
 ```
 rm client/*.class server/*.class service/*.class
 ```